 The minimum safe internal temperature for hamburgers is 160°.
 It also gives a moist and tasty burger.

-For safety, the USDA suggests all ground beef should be cooked to 160° internal temperature.
-160° is the minimum safe temperature for any ground meat except ground poultry which should be cooked to 165° for safety.
+For safety, the USDA suggests all ground beef be cooked to 160° internal temperature and ground poultry should be cooked to 165°.
+Rare or medium-rare burgers are not safe.

 Yes.
 You must cook to a final internal temperature and never by time or looks.